 Perimenopause has been challenging for me.
 Overcoming these challenges required finding the right medical doctor and a variety of other health care providers that have played a key role in my menopausal journey.
 In addition to my doctor, my health care team includes a dietitian, a pelvic floor specialist, a psychologist, and a pharmacist.
 I know, the last one surprised me too.
 I used to think that who filled my prescriptions was irrelevant, but having a trusted pharmacist in perimenopause has become invaluable.

 Lauren, my pharmacist, has had a significant impact on my knowledge, confidence, and wellbeing.
 I would encourage everyone, particularly anyone going through perimenopause, to find a pharmacist to add to their health care team.
 They are a hidden gem in our health system.
-And in a system under strain, the support of clinical pharmacists on an ongoing basis can be significant for patient outcomes.
+And in a system under strain, the support of clinical pharmacists can be significant for patient outcomes.

 Investing In My Healthspan

 I was connected to Lauren years ago through a doctor.
 I thought it didn’t matter where I got my prescriptions filled, until I called in for my first refill.
 Lauren was engaging, asked me how I was feeling, and if I thought the medication that was prescribed was accomplishing the goals I had for the medication.
 Pardon?!

 In that conversation, Lauren recommended tweaks, alternatives for consideration, and made me feel like I had agency in this process.
 Lauren also made me realize that there was value in me understanding the medications I was taking, and their impact on my physical and mental wellbeing.

 At first I thought this might be a one-off experience or just something that happened with new patients in the pharmacy.
 However this approach to patient care has continued for years.
 And it has been an important part of my perimenopausal journey as I continue to strive to be my best self and invest in my healthspan.